-Internship/Practicum.
-An "internship/practicum" is a course of planned and supervised training which allows the application of theory to actual practice and prepares a student for working independently in a specific career.
+"Internship/Practicum" means a course of planned and supervised training that allows the application of theory to actual practice and prepares a student for working independently in a specific career.
 The internship/practicum generally occurs after the student has completed 12 credit hours.
 It takes place at a regular worksite and instruction/supervision is shared by a college instructor/supervisor and a qualified employee at the worksite.
 Clinical practicums take place in a hospital or other medical/health facility and require close supervision/instruction/monitoring by a qualified college instructor.

-Laboratory.
-A "laboratory" is a course of planned and supervised training in which students learn new methods or principles through experimentation, observation, and/or practice.
+"Laboratory" means a course of planned and supervised training in which students learn new methods or principles through experimentation, observation, and/or practice.
 A lab class can occur at the beginning, middle, or end of a particular course of study and may be a specially equipped room designed for experimentation, observation, and/or practice on the college campus or at the worksite.